From Tamboril to Brauna: Talks with Tree Lovers

 Dalbergia nigraInhotim

 The quality of the wood of Dalbergia nigra is already present in its popular name.
 Jacarandá comes from the Tupi term iakarandá, meaning “the one with a stiff head.”
 This name is common to several plants that provide excellent wood for furniture or other fine woodworks.
-Its very beautiful wood is used for the production of luxury joinery and music instruments, like pianos.
+The beautiful wood is used for luxury joinery and to make musical instruments, like pianos.
 Commercially known for more than 300 years, it is one of the most valuable wood species occurring in Brazil.

 Dalbergia nigra (detail)Inhotim